 The largest of the three poodle breeds, the standard poodle, is a lively and intelligent companion.
 Often ranked highly when it comes to intelligence, the Standard Poodle is athletic and versatile.
 They are often considered hypoallergenic with their tightly curled hair.
 While most people think of poodles as “frou-frou” dogs, that couldn’t be further from the truth.
 They can be goofy and willing participants in any activity.

-An active companion, Weimaraners make great jogging buddies.
+An active companion, the Weimaraner makes a great jogging buddy.
 Their distinctive silver coloring will turn anyone’s head when you’re running together.
-Great with kids, this breed will do well in a variety of environments if his exercise needs are met.
+Great with kids, this breed will do well in a variety of environments if you meet his exercise needs.

 Header Image Credit By: wallacemobilenotary, pixabay